TownyAdvanced/TownyProvinces/README.md

 ## :floppy_disk: Installation Guide
 1. Ensure your server has *Towny 0.99.1.0* or newer.
-2. Ensure your server has a map-display plugin: Either *Dynmap*, *Pl3xmap* or *BlueMap*.
+2. Ensure your server has a map-display plugin: Either *Dynmap*, *Pl3xMap*, *BlueMap* or *squaremap*.
 3. Download the *TownyProvinces* plugin jar file from [here](https://github.com/TownyAdvanced/TownyProvinces/releases), and drop it into your server plugins folder.
 4. Stop your server.
 5. Start your server with plenty of memory (*especially for big maps*).
-   - Example: With Spigot you might run: `java -Xms1G -Xmx3G -XX:+UseG1GC -jar spigot-1.19.4.jar nogui`.
+   - Example: With Spigot you might run: `java -Xms1G -Xmx3G -XX:+UseG1GC -jar spigot-1.20.4.jar nogui`.

 ## :football: Player Guide
 - :cityscape: Towns: